GreptimeTeam/docs/docs/user-guide/integrations/dbeaver.md

 DBeaver is a free, open-source, and cross-platform database tool that supports all popular databases.
 It is a popular choice among developers and database administrators for its ease of use and extensive feature set.

-You can use DBeaver to connect to GreptimeDB via MySQL and PostgreSQL database drivers.
+You can use DBeaver to connect to GreptimeDB via MySQL database drivers.
 Click the "New Database Connection" button in the DBeaver toolbar to create a new connection to GreptimeDB.

 ## MySQL